History of Korea: Modern Korea (1951–present)

+South Korea

+In 1951, under pressure of the United States, the government of South Korea began diplomatic discussions with Japan.
+This was the first international interaction between Korea and Japan since the end of World War II.
+President Harry S. Truman, under the doctrine of the Bamboo curtain, deemed it urgent for Japan and South Korea to ally with each other to create a stronger western hegemon in the East.

+This proved to be much more of an onerous process than expected by American diplomats.
+The trauma from the Korea under Japanese rule period was manifold and resented.
+The cultural distrust between Korea and Japan in political life can be traced as far back as the Imjin War in the 1590s.
+Diplomats of the ROK drew out discussions till June 1965, where they agreed to sign the treaty on basic relations.

 Beginning with Syngman Rhee in 1948, a series of autocratic governments took power in South Korea with American support and influence.

-With the coup of Park Chung-hee in 1961, a new economic policy began.
+With the coup of Park Chung Hee in 1961, a new economic policy began.
 In order to promote economic development, a policy of export-oriented industrialization was applied.
 President Park developed the South Korean economy through a series of highly successful Five-Year Plans.
 South Korea's economic development was spearheaded by the chaebol, family conglomerates such as Samsung, Hyundai, SK Group and LG Corporation.
-The chaebol received state-backing via tax breaks and cheap loans, and took advantage of South Korea's inexpensive labor to produce exportable products.
+The chaebols received state backing via tax breaks and cheap loans, and took advantage of South Korea's inexpensive labor to produce exportable products.
 The government made education a very high priority to create a well-educated populace capable of productively contributing to the economy.
 Despite occasional political instability, the Korean economy subsequently saw enormous growth for nearly forty years, in a period known as the Miracle on the Han River.
 The unparalleled economic miracle brought South Korea from one of the poorest states in the world after the Korean War into a fully developed country within a generation.

 South Korea eventually transitioned into a market-oriented democracy in 1987 largely due to popular demand for political reform, and then hosted the 1988 Summer Olympics, the second Summer Olympic Games to be held on the Asian continent, in the following year.

 Moving on from cheap, lower-value light industry exports, the South Korean economy eventually moved onto more capital-intensive, higher-value industries, such as information technology, shipbuilding, auto manufacturing, and petroleum refining.
 Today, South Korea is a leading economy and a technological powerhouse, rivaling even countries such as the United States in information and communications technology.
 South Korean pop culture has also boomed abroad in recent years, in a phenomenon known as the Korean Wave.